American philosophy

-American philosophy is the activity, corpus, and tradition of philosophers affiliated with the United States.
+American philosophy is philosophy produced by American people in the United States of America, part of American culture.
 The Internet Encyclopedia of Philosophy notes that while it lacks a "core of defining features, American Philosophy can nevertheless be seen as both reflecting and shaping collective American identity over the history of the nation".
-The philosophy of the Founding Fathers of the United States is largely seen as an extension of the European Enlightenment.
-A small number of philosophies are known as American in origin, namely pragmatism and transcendentalism, with their most prominent proponents being the philosophers William James and Ralph Waldo Emerson respectively.
+The Ivy League colleges such as Harvard, Yale, and Princeton have long been influential in America.